Frequently Asked Questions

 Each year the cost of the MA degree is determined by the Government of Israel since Bar-Ilan is a public university.

-In 2011-12, the cost is approximately NIS 27,000, which is about $7,100.
+In 2014-15, the cost for an MA completed within 2 years was approximately NIS 27,800 in total, which is $8,500 (approx.).
 This is the cost for an Israeli citizen and new immigrant.
-Students on tourist visas pay 25 per cent more.
+Students on tourist visas pay 25% more.

 In the past, the Student Authority of the Jewish Agency has covered the tuition for new immigrants under the age of thirty who do not have a previous MA degree.
-This policy may be changing in 2012.
+This policy may be changing.
 Contact The Jewish Agency for updated information.

 The Shaindy Rudoff Program has a few tution stipends for students who show great promise and are in financial need.